-- 11.03 No employee shall accept any payment in lieu of free room and board in these areas except as provided for elsewhere in this Agreement. - 11.04 Any Employee who is accommodated by the Employer in camps/motels/hotels may, on any weekend vacate or check-out of such accommodation and the Employer shall pay the Employee thirty dollars (\$30.00) per day.
+- 11.03 No employee shall accept any payment in lieu of free room and board in these areas except as provided for elsewhere in this Agreement. - 11.04 Any employee who is accommodated by the Employer in camps/motels/hotels may, on any weekend (including Statutory Holidays) vacate or check-out of such accommodation and the Employer shall pay the employee thirty dollars (\$30.00) per day.

-By mutual consent between the employer and the employee, in lieu of check-out, the employer shall pay reasonable travel expenses to and from the job site on weekends where no work is performed.
+By mutual consent between the Employer and the employee, in lieu of check-out, the Employer shall pay reasonable travel expenses to and from the job site on weekends where no work is performed.

-To qualify, the Employees must work the scheduled shift prior to the weekend and/or General Holiday and the scheduled shift after the weekend and/or General Holiday unless arrangements to the contrary are agreed upon between the Employee and the Employer.
+To qualify, the employees must work the scheduled shift prior to the weekend and/or General Holiday and the scheduled shift after the weekend and/or General Holiday unless arrangements to the contrary are agreed upon between the employee and the Employer.